Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Jars, Lids, and Seals or Rings

 I regularly use Ball/Kerr Jars and Weck Jars for my canning.
-If you plan to can the jars so that they are pantry shelf-stable, you must use jars made specifically for canning.
+If you plan to can the jars to be pantry shelf-stable, you must use jars made specifically for canning.
 If you are freezing your jars of jellied fruit, you can use plastic containers as well.
-Proper canning jars are one of the necessary jam making basics.
+Proper canning jars are one of the necessary jam-making basics.
 Glass jars can be used indefinitely as long as they are not chipped.

 Wide Mouth Funnel

 A Wide Mouth Funnel is a handy but not a necessary tool.
-It just makes keeping the jar rims clean much easier, which then makes getting a good seal more likely.
-I really like this one as it also has a mesh insert, which is very for keeping any sediment out of broths.
+It just makes keeping the jar rims clean much easier, making getting a good seal more likely.
+I really like this one as it also has a mesh insert, which is very good for keeping any sediment out of broths.

 Candy or Sugar Thermometer